 Each occupation for which wage data are collected in an establishment is evaluated based on 10 factors, including knowledge, complexity, work environment, etc. Points are assigned based on the occupation's ranking within each factor.
 The points are summed to determine the overall level of the occupation.
 See technical note for more information.

+more information.
 3 A classification system including about 480 individual occupations is used to cover all workers in the civilian economy.
-Individual occupations are classified into one of nine major occupational groups.